 There are many different types of dApps, including social networks, marketplaces, games, and financial applications.
 Examples of popular dApps include Ethereum, which is a decentralized platform for building decentralized applications, and Brave, which is a decentralized browser that rewards users with cryptocurrency for viewing ads.

-Benefits and Challenges of Developing dApps Developing decentralized applications (dApps) comes with a unique set of benefits and challenges.
+Developing decentralized applications (dApps) comes with a unique set of benefits and challenges.
 Here are some of the most important ones:

 Types of dApps and their Architecture